bahodge/tomb-of-annihilation/sessions/Session 35.md

 We are moving to hex 2

-We see signs of a fight and see some goblin
+We see signs of a fight and see some goblin masks and weapons.
+We think that [[Queen Grabstab]] was captured.